y-scope/yscope-docs/docs/index.md

 # Projects

 Below are all our open-source projects (so far).
+Each card links to docs for the specific project or, if no docs exist yet, it links to the project's repo.

 ## Log management